Skip navigation links

 UNSTEADY var_name freq ampl phase

-For structured grids, this keyword allows the user to specify unsteady arbitrary inflow conditions.
-It must be used with (and follow) the IJK_RANGE keyword.
-Up to ten different perturbations to the inflow conditions may be specified and will be superimposed to create unsteadiness centered about the conditions given with the IJK_RANGE keyword.
+This keyword allows the user to specify unsteady arbitrary inflow conditions.
+It must be used with (and follow) the IJK_RANGE keyword for structured grids or the USURFACE keyword for unstructured grids.
+Up to ten different perturbations to the inflow conditions may be specified and will be superimposed to create unsteadiness centered about the conditions given with the IJK_RANGE or USURFACE keywords.

 var_name One of the keywords MACH, PRESSURE, TEMPERATURE, ALPHA, BETA, or VELOCITY